MarioGrusz/bean-bazaar/README.md

 ### New Arrivals Tag
 New arrivals are marked with a 'new' tag, making it easy for users to spot what's new and exciting in the coffee bean market.

-### Navigation and Sorting
+### Filtering and Sorting
-The application is designed to be user-friendly, with intuitive navigation and sorting capabilities.
-Users can easily navigate through the site, sort items by origin or roastery, and filter the listings based on their preferences.
+The application is designed to be user-friendly, with intuitive navigation.
+Users can easily sort, search items and filter them by origin or roastery.

 ### UI/UX Design Principles
 The application adheres to established UI/UX design principles to ensure a seamless and enjoyable user experience.
 The design is clean and uncluttered, with a focus on simplicity and ease of use.
 The color scheme is consistent and pleasing to the eye, and the layout is logical and intuitive.